Acupressure Points for Gas Relieve and Prevention

 2. Reduce drinking through straws as it allows in more air to the stomach

-3. Prevent eating foods causing the gas and balance food intake with soluble and insoluble fiber such as beans, oats, wheat bran, and green vegetables.
+3. Prevent eating foods that cause gas and balance food intake with soluble and insoluble fiber such as beans, oats, wheat bran, and green vegetables.

 4. For back pain caused by gas, you can use ice or heat packs for 10 minutes to relieve the discomfort.